Volunteer at an orphanage in Cambodia and make a real difference to the lives of some of the most needy children in this beautiful developing country.

 The director of the orphanage himself was originally an orphan at the Provincial Centre Orphanage before returning in 2002.
 10 local staff make up the team at the orphanage in total and they maintain the daily operations from the cooking and cleaning to the teaching and empowerment.
 Many of the staff at the orphanage do not speak English and it is likely you will find the older children who have a greater level of basic English easier to communicate with and understand.

 You should arrive into Phnom Penh International Airport (airport code PNH) on the selected Monday start date.
+Programmes start on the 1st and 3rd Monday of each month.
 You will be met at the airport by one of our local staff or an appointed driver who will be holding a named sign.
 They will take you to your accommodation where you will spend the rest of your day at leisure.

 The programme ends on the Sunday of your final week and you should depart the accommodation on this day.